-Please read the Jigsaw 'A brief quide' leaflet
+Please read the Jigsaw 'A brief guide' leaflet

 Please take time to discuss social, political and other issues in the news.
-Encourage your daughter to use a variety of media to make herself aware of the issues in the world such as newspapers, TV and radio news and blogs.
+Encourage your child to use a variety of media to make themself aware of the issues in the world such as newspapers, TV and radio news and blogs.

 The school's major events are listed in the school calendar.
 Parents are invited to take part in the corporate life of the school as much as possible, by attending these functions.
-By encouraging your daughter to take part in events you are helping to foster loyalty and respect among the girls for their school.
+By encouraging your child to take part in events you are helping to foster loyalty and respect among the pupils in their school.
 You would also be supporting the school's sense of community.